lindagu1/Predicting-In-Hospital-Cardiac-Arrest-in-Sepsis-Patients/README.md

 ## Overview

-This repository contains a **Phase V data science research project** focused on predicting **in-hospital cardiac arrest among sepsis patients** using structured electronic health record (EHR) data from the MIMIC-III clinical database.
+This repository contains a **data science research project** focused on predicting **in-hospital cardiac arrest among sepsis patients** using structured electronic health record (EHR) data from the MIMIC-III clinical database.

 The project is framed as a **clinical risk prediction problem**, emphasizing cohort construction, data cleaning, exploratory analysis, and interpretable modeling.
 The goal is to assess whether patient demographics and admission-related features available early in a hospital stay contain a meaningful predictive signal for cardiac arrest risk.